atom-retros/atomhk/README.md

 Atom HK was made to bring the retro community a solid base to build a housekeeping from.
 As previously mentioned Atom HK is a standalone housekeeping, allowing you to use it on any CMS with little to no edits.

 ### CMS Support
-Atom HK can be used for any CMS you'd like, all you have to do is modifying it a little bit to match your emulator / CMS database structure.
-Out of the box Atom HK will support Atom CMS, which you can find here: [https://github.com/ObjectRetros/atomcms](https://github.com/ObjectRetros/atomcms)
+Atom HK supports [Atom CMS](https://github.com/ObjectRetros/atomcms) out of the box, but since it's a standalone application, you can use it for any CMS you'd want.
+All that is required from you is to modify it a bit, so it matches your database structure.

-### Setup guide
+### Installation
-To install Atom HK you'll need the following:
+The following things is required to setup Atom HK
 - PHP 8.1 or above [PHP Downloads](https://www.php.net/downloads.php)
 - Composer v2 [Composer Download](https://getcomposer.org/download/)
 - NPM (LTS) [Node Download](https://nodejs.org/en/download/)
 - An Arcturus Morningstar database [Database repository](https://git.krews.org/morningstar/arcturus-morningstar-base-database)
 - A free API key from (Tiny MCE)[https://www.tiny.cloud/auth/signup/]

-*You must run the housekeeping through a subdomain or a total seperate domain, as you will not be able to run both the housekeeping and your CMS on the exact same domain name.*
+*You must also run the housekeeping through a subdomain or a total seperate domain, as you will not be able to run both the housekeeping and your CMS on the exact same domain name.*

-After all of the above has been fulfilled you have to do the following:
+Once you've downloaded and setup the mentioned things above, it's time to do the following:<br>
-Open CMD and navigate into the path you want the housekeeping to be located at, and run the commands listed below
+Open you CMD (Command Prompt) and navigate into the path where you want the housekeeping to be located at, and run the commands listed below

 #### Windows
 ```